postlight/wp-callisto-migrator/README.md

 ## Instructions
 Import content from other websites using Callisto in a few simple and straightforward steps:

-  1. On the plugin page, select the text box and enter up to 5 URLs per batch.
-Malformed or duplicate URLs will be ignored.
+  1. Paste up to 5 URLs into the plugin.
-  2. For each URL, the plugin will use Mercury Parser to parse each of the desired pages, and then reconstruct them in WordPress.
+  2. Click Fetch and Create Posts
-  3. Pages that were successfully parsed will appear below the form, where you can preview and edit them if necessary.
+  3. You're done.
+Pages that were successfully parsed will appear below the form, where you can preview and edit them if necessary.

 ## Roadmap
 - Select or bulk create posts after preview.